justanotherdot/justanotherdot/site/posts/picking-variants-or-fields-out-of-collections-of-enums.md

 `Type::as_foo(value)`.
 Then we can use either method in tandem with the `filter_map` or `flat_map` methods of an iterator.
-I personally prefer the more terse way of passing the associated function instead of the closure, which is somtime referred to as "point free" style where the arguments, or points, are not mentioned:
+I personally prefer the more terse way of passing the associated function instead of the closure, which is sometimes referred to as "point free" style where the arguments, or points, are not mentioned:

 ```